This post may contain affiliate links. See my affiliate disclosure policy.

 mixing ingredients for delicious meal including white beans, sun-dried tomatoes and green onions.

-Place cooled pasta into a large bowl and add the vegetables and herbs.
+Place cooled pasta into a large bowl and add the beans, peppers arugula, tomatoes, olives and herbs.
 Gently toss.

-pouring homemade dressing over vegan pasta salad, then tossing the salad to incorporate.
+pouring homemade dressing over healthy pasta salad, then tossing the salad to incorporate.

 Drizzle Basic Vinaigrette over the pasta salad and gently toss again.
+Top with feta cheese and additional spices if desired.
 Cover and refrigerate until ready to serve.

-Transfer the salad to airtight containers and store it in the refrigerator until ready to use.
+Store in airtight containers in the fridge for 3-4 days.
+If you like your greens fresh, wait to add those until you’re ready to eat, so they don’t wilt.
 Follow my Meal Prep Salad tutorial to get the best containers and more in-depth tips.

 • Swap olive oil with avocado oil.